rednaga/APKiD/README.rst

 Submitting New Packers / Compilers / Obfuscators
 ================================================

-If you come across an APK or DEX that apkid does not recognize, please open a GitHub issue and tell us: \* what you think it is \* the file hash (either MD5, SHA1, SHA256)
+If you come across an APK or DEX that APKiD does not recognize, please open a GitHub issue and tell us: \* what you think it is \* the file hash (either MD5, SHA1, SHA256)